 In 1983 Kurt was still talking about Rock and Roll, nearly 20 years after his book draft on the History of Rock and Roll.
 This time it was a reporter from The State Hornet, the newspaper of Sacramento State University.
 The article has been converted to digital text, and copy of the original page in the newspaper is also available.

 Kurt managed to get newspaper coverage easily, such as this article in The Daily Post from 1983, when he revisited New Zealand during his sabbatical leave.
-Kurt had taught art history at Aukland University after graduating from Princeton and teaching there for a year.
+Kurt had taught art history for two years at the University of Aukland after graduating from Princeton with his Master’s Degree.
 The full text of the article is available.

 In 1967 Kurt garnered the attention of KRLA BEAT, a radio station newspaper focused on the growing music scene.
 Their archive is now online, and in their current blog they note: "on page 13 is the curious news that the KRLA Beat was required reading at UCLA.
 Prof. Kurt von Meier, a polymath and enthusiast about mathematics, cosmology, and world culture, was teaching an art history course that was far ahead of its time.
 The Beat, he recognized, was a unique source of news about pop music and poular culture.
 "Here at home" he said to the Beat "we have some of the most meaningful poetry of the 20th century, put to music by Bob Dylan and Chuck Berry.
 It's also amazing to see how the Beatles continue to revolutionize their industry — their genius cannot be denied."
 I'm with him!"
 The entire article is available here.